andrewgryan/leaflet-html/README.md

 The most common elements are described below.
 The naming convention followed here makes it easy to map from a Leaflet method, e.g. `L.method()`, to a custom element, e.g. `<l-method></l-method>`.

+Positional arguments and options are specified as kebab-case equivalents of the camelCase name from the Leaflet docs.
+E.g. `<l-method foo-bar="42"></l-method>` translates to `L.method({fooBar: 42})`.
+Type conversions and correct call positions are handled by the library.

 Name             | Leaflet docs                                                            | Description
 --               | --                                                                      | --
 l-map            | [L.map](https://leafletjs.com/reference.html#map)                       | Parent element for a map.
 Child elements `addTo` this element.